-Established in 2021, United for Wildlife’s Southeast Asia Chapter has had to address multiple threats as the region is both a source market and a consumer market as well as a transport hub for the illegal wildlife trade (IWT).
+Established in 2021, United for Wildlife’s Southeast Asia and Australasia Chapter has had to address multiple threats as the region is both a source market and a consumer market as well as a transport hub for the illegal wildlife trade (IWT).
 The Chapter has gone from strength to strength, growing its membership and engaging crucial transport and financial sector partners.
 In July 2022, key players in the private sector attended a presentation by The Association of Banks in Singapore which, for the first time ever, showcased the need to address environmental crimes.
 Thanks to the work of our Southeast Asia Chapter, attitudes towards the illegal wildlife trade are changing.

 Hong Kong is a key consumer market for IWT and the gateway to many other surrounding regions due to its outstanding connections and infrastructure.
 Our chapter in Hong Kong was launched in 2020 to crack down on the transport of illegal wildlife products.
 Through its strong steering committee and many working groups, the Hong Kong Chapter is helping to make real change.
 In August 2021, a new Act was passed which ensures that IWT is included as an Organised and Serious Crimes Ordinance (OSCO) and in July 2022, the law on wildlife crime was intensified leading to greater penalties for those who are convicted; both are major victories for the region.